plusworx/gmin/README.md

 ## Quick start
 Commands usually take the form of `gmin <verb> <object> <flags>`.
 Although there may be the odd exception like `gmin whoami`.

-Command flags can have short names like -x and always hava a long name like --longnameforx.
+Command flags can have short names like `-x` and always have a a long name like `--longnameforx`.
 Flags that relate to boolean values (true/false) can be set like this -

 `--changepassword=true`